Collets/hinteat/README.md

 ## Usage

 HintEat uses the Better NPM Run package to run the scripts needed to launch the project or build it.
+There is some script to help the automation, in order to get the production ready version of the app with all the optimization use [optimized local version](optimized-local-version).

 ### Serve in a local server